How to Get a Loan With Bad Credit

-With a low credit score, it's easy to fall into expensive traps, so a little bit of preparation can help you avoid major problems.
-But borrowing wisely helps you save money and build up your credit so that it’s easier to borrow next time.
+Low credit scores make it easy to fall into expensive traps, but a bit of preparation can help you avoid the worst problems.
+After a period of borrowing wisely and repaying on time, you can rebuild your credit so that it’s easier to borrow next time.

 Your credit may not be as bad as you think.
-If you’ve been told that your credit ruined your chances of getting a loan, make sure it’s true.
-There might just be a few errors on your credit report.
-Once those errors are fixed, things may look very different to lenders.
+If anybody says that your credit is ruining your chances of getting a loan, verify for yourself.
+Check your credit (it’s free for U.S. consumers to do so annually).
+It’s possible that legitimate problems exist, but there might be a few errors on your credit report.
+By fixing those errors, your credit may improve substantially.

 Visit Credit Unions

-Peer to peer lending services are another good option for getting a loan with bad credit.
-Instead of borrowing from banks (with rigid rules and higher overhead costs), you can borrow from individuals.
-They may be more sympathetic, but they’re not looking to lose their money.
+Peer-to-peer lending services are one option for getting a loan with bad credit.
+Instead of borrowing from banks (with rigid rules and high overhead costs), you can borrow from individuals who fund your loan.
+They may be more willing than local banks to take risk, but they’re not looking to lose their money.

-P2P lenders like Prosper and Lending Club started a trend, and online loans have continued to evolve.
-That means there are more opportunities to borrow from non-bank lenders, and those lenders might be willing to approve you with lower credit scores.
-Just be sure to avoid payday loans, which are extremely expensive short-term loans (and they're heavily promoted online).
+Marketplace lenders source funds from P2P lenders and other sources.
+Online loans have continued to evolve.
+These non-bank lenders have different appetites for risk and use creative ways to evaluate your creditworthiness.
+As a result, they may be willing to approve you with lower credit scores.
+Just be sure to avoid payday loans, which are costly short-term loans (and they're heavily promoted online).

 Tap Friends & Family

-- For more ideas see Family Loan - Good Idea?
+- For more details, see Is a Family Loan a Good Idea?

 If you’re having trouble getting approved, you may need to put up collateral.
-By pledging something of value, your lender knows you’re serious and has a better chance of collecting some money (because they can take your collateral and sell it).
+By pledging something of value, your lender knows you’re serious.
+Plus, lenders have a better chance of collecting on the loan because they can take your collateral and sell it.

-Be careful pledging collateral.
-If you have equity in your home, you can probably borrow against it - but there are significant risks.
-If you can't make all of your payments, you might be forced out of your home - and that'll make a bad situation even worse.
+Be careful when pledging collateral.
+If you have equity in your home, you can probably borrow against it, but the risks are significant.
+If you can't make all of your payments, you might be forced out of your home in foreclosure, making a bad situation even worse.

 Some lenders (and con artists) take advantage of you when you're down.
-They specifically target people who are desperate to borrow, knowing that alternative options are few and far between.
+They specifically target people who are desperate to borrow, knowing that you have few options available.
 These lenders charge astronomical fees and make it nearly impossible to dig yourself out of debt.
 If you borrow at high rates using payday loans, car title loans, or any lender who will "approve everybody," you risk making things worse (not to mention repossession, if you use your car as collateral).

-Sometimes, you won't even deal with a real lender: scam artists offer loans, but you need to pay steep application fees up front.
-Ultimately, you won't get approved, and you won't get your money back (this is known as an advance fee scam).
-Avoid paying upfront fees to get a personal loan—any processing fees should come out of your loan proceeds
+Sometimes, you won't even deal with a real lender: Scam artists advertise loans, but you need to pay steep application fees up front.
+Ultimately, you don't get approved, and you don't get your money back (this is known as an advance fee scam).
+Avoid paying upfront fees to get a personal loan—any processing fees should come out of your loan proceeds.